RichardMidnight/pi-safe/README.md

     - sudo mount.cifs //192.168.1.18/shared shared -o user=USERNAME,vers=1.0

- - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.
+ - Create a library of your own pi images, then restore them to whatever media you want, whenever you want.

  - Can be run fully from the command line.